greghorne/CoordinateInfoAPI/README.md

 Notes:

     - There are additonal columns in the dataset but I have cut them off at the first four columns.
     - Quoted strings are an inconsistency I have observed in the dataset.
+See "West Bengal" above.